 Animal husbandry is developed as well as the weaving of cloth, wattling of basketry articles.
 Most of the Ha Nhi people can produce clothes for themselves.
-Women dress varies depending on the regions.
+Women’s dress varies depending on the region.
 The women of Lai Chau have a decorated dress in raw colours, different from the dress of Lao Cai women which is in indigo colour only.

 The Ha Nhi people have adopted a sedentary lifestyle.
 Each hamlet contains 60 households.
 The Ha Nhi consists of many family lineages.
 Each lineage comprises many branches.
 Every year, at Tet (New Year’s Day), the people of the same lineage get together to listen to elderly men speaking about their ancestors.
 Some lineages recall far back their 40 generation ancestors.
-The children often take the name of the father or name of the animal corresponding to their birthdays as their middle names.
+The children often take the name of the father or the name of the animal corresponding to their birthdays as their middle names.

 The young men and women are free to choose their partners.
 Each marriage goes through two stages.
 In the first stage, the young man and women become husband and wife.
 The bride comes to life with her husband’s family and takes the family name of the husband according to the custom of the Ha Nhi in Lai Chau province.
 Also in Lai Chau, matriarchy is still available.
 The second stage is normally when the couple gets rich or has a child.